 Read more about Riv in Voyage Chicago here.

-Inez Drazin, Director of Building and Administrative Services, has been with RZJHS since the beginning, when its doors first opened in 2001.
+Inez Drazin, Director of Building and Administrative Services, has been with RZJHS since the very beginning, when its doors first opened in 2001 in Morton Grove, IL.
 Ms. Drazin is responsible for coordinating transportation, front office and maintenance duties and building services including food service, special events and school grounds.
 She lives in Northbrook with her husband Jerry and has three grown children and 6 grandchildren